Anchorsify/Anchorsify.github.io/_pages/Mist.md

  - Scale: 0
  - Limit: Maximum Willpower

-Effects: Whenever you acquire a Skeletal Modification, from any source, you may increase your Stamina penalty by 2 and gain any other Skeletal Modification (which does not have to be one that technique could normally provide).
+Effects: Whenever you acquire a Skeletal Modification, from any source other than Corpse Bone Chain, you may increase your Stamina penalty by 2 and gain any other Skeletal Modification (which does not have to be one that technique could normally provide).
 This may be used a number of times per battle equal to your Rank in this ability.

 #### --( Teshi Sendan - Ten-Finger Drilling Bullets )--
 You fire the bones of your fingertips at opponents.
 They fly faster than most weapons, and rotate quickly enough to literally drill through most defenses before losing their momentum.